bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+  A closure is a function that is able to remember variables wherever they are defined regardless of whether or not they are being executed at that time.

 2. Study the following code, then answer the questions below.

 ```js